CelliesProjects/eStreamplayer32-vs1053-pio/README.md

-# eStreamPlayer32 for VS1053
+# eStreamPlayer32 VS1053 in PlatformIO

 A web-based esp32 music player for webradio and mp3/ogg/aac/aac+ files from a lamp or llmp server.
-Sound output comes from a separate VS1053 mp3/aac/ogg/wav decoder breakout board.
+<br>Sound output comes from a separate VS1053 mp3/aac/ogg/wav decoder breakout board.
-The web interface has [radio-browser.info](https://www.radio-browser.info/) search integrated.
+<br>The web interface has [radio-browser](https://www.radio-browser.info/) station search integrated.

 Supports http, https (insecure mode)/chunked streams.

 Plays mp3, ogg, aac and aac+ streams.

-### What does it do?
+### What can you do with this app?

--  Play your local files (over http)
+-  Play your local files.
--  Play preset radio stations
+-  Play preset radio stations.
--  Search for new radio stations on [radio-browser.info](https://www.radio-browser.info/) and save these to favorites
+-  Search for new radio stations on [radio-browser.info](https://www.radio-browser.info/) and save found stations to favorites.

  You control the music player with a browser on your phone, pc or tablet.

 ### Local file playback limitations

 eStreamPlayer is written for playback over http(s).
 What this means is that you will need a (lamp or llmp) webserver to play back your local files.<br>This is because the esp32 does not speak NFS or SMB which are common ways to share files over a network.
 Instead eStreamPlayer uses a php script on the server to navigate the music folders.
-Copy this script to the server to use your music library.<br>**This is totally insecure and should only be used on your own LAN!**
+Copy this script to the server to use your music library.<br>**This is totally insecure and should only be used on a trusted LAN!**

 But if you don't have a local music server you can still use eStreamPlayer to tune in to web radio stations and add your own radio stations to presets and favorites.